Serbia national football team: 2018–19 UEFA Nations League

-Due to performance of Serbia in previous years, the country found itself started the campaign of the inaugural Nations League, where they were drawn into Group 4 with Montenegro, Lithuania and Romania.
+Due to the performance of Serbia in previous years, the country found itself started the campaign of the inaugural Nations League, where they were drawn into Group 4 with Montenegro, Lithuania and Romania.
 With both wins against Lithuania and Montenegro and both draw games against Romania, Serbia finished on top of the group, securing the Euro 2020 play-off spot and being promoted into League B for 2020–21 season.
 With six goals, Aleksandar Mitrović finished the tournament as the top scorer.

 Euro 2020 campaign

 In December 2017, Mladen Krstajić became the permanent coach for Serbia.
 Serbia started the campaign of 2018–19 UEFA Nations League, which served as a part of UEFA Euro 2020 qualifying campaign.

 For Euro 2020 qualifiers, Serbia was drawn into Group B with Euro 2016 champions Portugal, Ukraine, Lithuania and Luxembourg.
 Serbia kicked off the qualifiers with 1–1 away draw against Portugal.
-But in the next away game against Ukraine, Serbia lost the game 0–5.
-After the 4–1 home win against Lithuania, Krstajić was sacked mainly because of the loss against Ukraine and replaced with Ljubiša Tumbaković.
+However, in the next away game against Ukraine, Serbia lost 5–0.
+Krstajić was sacked after the loss and replaced with Ljubiša Tumbaković.
 Tumbaković started with a 2–4 home loss against Portugal.
 The next two games were away wins against Luxembourg and Lithuania, before beating Luxembourg at home.
-Serbia could not take one of the top two places after the team managed a 2–2 draw to Ukraine at home.
+Serbia then drew 2–2 to Ukraine at home, meaning they could not finish in the top two and a play-off would ensue.

 After the UEFA Euro 2020 qualifying play-offs were resumed, Serbia placed itself against Norway in Oslo.
 Two goals, one in extra time helped Serbia to overcome Norway 2–1, thus marching to the final playoff game against Scotland at home.
 The game was won by Scotland in a penalty shootout (5–4) after the game was tied 1–1 after full time.
 Serbia once again failed to qualify for the Euros, making 20 years since the country last took part in the tournament.
 Tumbaković was sacked after the team's failure to qualify for the tournament.